0xfederama/0xfederama/README.md

 ##### SKILLS
 - 💻 I know Go, Python, C/C++, OCaml, Rust and Java
 - ⚙ I can write efficient parallel programs in every language I know
-- 🛠 I developed a compiler for a C-like language in OCaml, ocamllex and menhir
+- 🛠 I developed an interpreter for quantum protocols (ccs) in OCaml, ocamllex and menhir
-- ☁️ I developed a microservices-based application in Python and Docker using Flask, Postgres and mySQL
+- ☁️ I developed two microservices-based applications in Python and Docker using Flask, Postgres and mySQL

 ##### PROJECTS ⬇️